detach23/Mathematical-Foundations/README.md

 **Credits**:

 This Natural Deduction system was created by [user21820](https://math.stackexchange.com/users/21820/user21820) from Math.Stackexchange forums; I organized and studied it.
+The original post is: [Predicate Logic: ](Predicate logic: How do you self-check the logical structure of your own arguments?)